What Agile Enterprise Administrators Do

 - Communicate their role.
 Agile software development does not take a command-and-control approach to management.
 Agile developers aren’t going to jump through the hoops of enterprise administrators just because that’s the way things are done, instead they’ll work with the enterprise administrators when the administrators actually have value to add to the overall effort.
-Therefore not only should enterprise administrators be able to add value they also need to ensure that their customers perceive that they’re able to do so.
-Trying to “impose your will” through onerous processes or management edicts won’t work very well, instead people will find ways to either ignore you or go around you.
+Therefore not only should agile enterprise administrators be able to add value they also need to ensure that their customers perceive that they’re able to do so.
+Trying to impose your will through onerous processes or management edicts won’t work very well, instead people will find ways to either ignore you or go around you.
 In fact, there is a technique called blocking which works incredibly well in practice.

-Mentor agile software developers in corporate standards and guidelines.
+- Mentor agile software developers in corporate standards and guidelines.
 The goal is to support the standards and guidelines, not enforce them.
 A good rule of thumb is that if you need to act as the “standards police” then you have lost the battle.
 Furthermore this failure is very likely your fault because you didn’t communicate the standards well, didn’t gain support, or tried to enforce unrealistic guidelines.
 If the standards and guidelines make sense, if they’re written well, if they’re easy to conform to then data and application developers will be willing to follow them.
-However, when the standards and guidelines aren’t appropriate or place an inordinate burden on projects then enterprise administrators should expect pushback.
-Yes, some individuals may chaff at following standards and guidelines but that’s something that project coaches/managers will need to deal with.
+However, when the standards and guidelines aren’t appropriate or place an inordinate burden on initiatives then enterprise administrators should expect pushback.
+Yes, some individuals may chaff at following standards and guidelines but that’s something that team coaches/leaders will need to deal with.
 In fact, agile methods such as XP include a practice called Coding Standards which insists that XPers agree and adhere to common coding guidelines, and Agile Modeling (AM) includes a practice similarly called Apply Modeling Standards which insists that modelers agree and adhere to common modeling guidelines.

 - Be willing to actively address issues.
-When pushback occurs an enterprise administrator works with the project team(s) explore and address the problem.
+When pushback occurs an enterprise administrator works with the development team(s) explore and address the problem.
 Perhaps a standard isn’t appropriate for a new technology.
 Perhaps existing logical data definitions need to be updated to reflect new usage.
 Perhaps the network needs to be upgraded to support a new application.
-Enterprise administrators must be willing to actively work with project team members to resolve issues such as this.
+Enterprise administrators must be willing to actively work with team members to resolve issues such as this.

 Although enterprise administration should be straightforward, and it can be, many evolutionary/agile development teams find existing enterprise administration groups difficult to work with.
-Some of that difficulty lies in a weak appreciation within agile methods of enterprise issues (hence the importance of Agile Data’s 2nd philosophy), but most of the challenge lies with the inflexible, often bureaucratic, and often serial approaches preferred by the administration groups.
+Some of that difficulty lies in a weak appreciation within agile methods of enterprise issues (hence the importance of Agile Data’s way of thinking (WoT)), be enterprise aware.
+But most of the challenge lies with the inflexible, often bureaucratic, and often serial approaches preferred by the administration groups.
 Much of the problem lies in the administration-oriented frameworks such as Control Objectives for Information and Related Technology (COBIT) and Information Technology Infrastructure Library (ITIL) which are invariably implemented in a command-and-control, instead of a collaborative, manner.
 COBiT and ITIL each have some good ideas in them (ITIL seems to have more, IMHO), but like development processes based on the Capability Maturity Model (CMM) Integrated (CMMI) the final implementation often proves to be less than effective.
 Worse yet, from what I’ve seen, many organizations are attracted to these frameworks because they’re seen as the first step towards outsourcing portions of your IT organization: get a well defined process in place, get good at following it, then start outsourcing to lower-cost companies who have also adopted those frameworks.
-The good news is COBiT hasn't gained much of a foothold within the IT community, and considering how long it's been since it was inflicted on us my hope is that it never really will.
-ITIL, on the other hand, does seem to be gaining in popularity so hopefully we can make it effective by tailoring agile concepts into it.|